1.42 Observer Effect

 The Observer Problem

-Alan Watts frames the problem succinctly with the question: “What is behind your eyes?”
+Alan Watts frames the problem succinctly with the question: “What is behind your head (eyes)?”
 This question does not merely concern psychology but points toward a deeper ontological issue—namely, the status of the observer itself.

 The observer effect raises fundamental questions within quantum mechanics.
 It has been demonstrated that an observation cannot be made without affecting the phenomenon observed; that is, measurement necessarily alters the system.
 Yet why this must be so remains philosophically unclear.
 Heisenberg argued that the observer effect at the quantum level provides a physical articulation of quantum uncertainty.¹ Importantly, the uncertainty principle does not describe a limitation of experimental technology but expresses a fundamental property of quantum systems themselves.²